zouw2/EVE/README.md

 If it is R engines, just open sbatch_xxx.R, and then click **Source** in RStudio.

+Note: once the job is submitted you will see `log` folder under tests.
+When job is done, you will see `results` folder contianing all outputs files.
+**Please do NOT Push these two folders to this repo because those files can be huge**

 #### 3.2 Harvest Results

   - go to `tests/reports`